H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

 If your provider prescribed these medicines for you:

-- Take all of your medicines as your doctor told you to.
+- Take all of your medicines as your provider told you to.
 Try to take them at the same time each day.

 - DO NOT stop taking your medicines without talking to your provider first.
 Follow up with your provider regularly.